 There is no doubt that he is very wealthy, has near 95% name recognition, and is both a cultural rock star and an American icon known around the world.
 But can he parlay those advantages into winning primaries against presumed opponents like Senators Marco Rubio and Rand Paul, and Governor Chris Christie?

-My response back to McKinnon was, “These days you never know how far money and a big mouth can take you.”
+My retort was, “These days you never know how far money and a big mouth can take you.”

 That means watch this space folks — for if Trump is serious about running for president he could be a veddy interesting 2016 wildcard.
 And along side my on-going Hillary Watch 2016 series, this post might even turn out to be the first Trump Watch 2016!